 Property 3 (Storing data).
 A semantics sem satisfies this property if the following holds.
-Assume s is a valid state (Line 3), consider an execution step from state s to s' that keeps the domain and performs a number of actions (Line 4), and assume that StoreDataAction auth a ln is one of those (Line 5).
-The property then requires the capability used as authority has a tag (Line 6), is unsealed (Line 7), and has PermitStore permission (Line 8); that the length ln of the stored segment are all translations of virtual addresses that the capability has authority to (Line 10); and that the tag at address a has been stripped, or the capability at that address remained unchanged (Line 13).
+Assume s is a valid state (Line 3), consider an execution step from state s to s' that keeps the domain and performs a number of actions (Line 4), and assume that StoreDataAction auth s is one of those (Line 5).
+The property then requires the capability used as authority has a tag (Line 6), is unsealed (Line 7), and has s PermitStore permission (Line 8); that the length s of the stored segment is non-zero (Line 9); that the addresses of the segment are all translations of virtual addresses that the capability has authority to (Line 10); and that the tag at address s has been stripped, or the capability at that address remained unchanged (Line 13).
 The latter case allows the action to behave as a no-op, relevant e.g. for stores to UART devices.

-- 1 StoreDataProp sem is defined as

-- 2 for all s s' actions auth a ln.

-- 3 if StateIsValid s

-- 4 and (KeepDomain actions, s') \in sem s

-- 5 and StoreDataAction auth a $ln \in actions$

-- 6 then Tag (CapReg s auth)

 '''

+StoreDataProp sem is defined as

+2

+for all s s' actions auth a ln.

+3

+if StateIsValid s

+4

+and (KeepDomain actions, s') \in sem s

+5

+and StoreDataAction auth a ln ∈ actions

+6

+then Tag (CapReg s auth)

+7

-7 and not IsSealed (CapReg s auth)
+and not IsSealed (CapReg s auth)

+8

+and PermitStore (CapReg s auth)

+9

+and ln \neq 0

+10

+and MemSegment a ln

+⊆ TranslateAddresses (CapBounds (CapReg s auth))

+11

+12

+Store s

+13

+and not Tag (MemCap s' (GetCapAddress a))

+or MemCap s' (GetCapAddress a) =

+14

+15

+MemCap s (GetCapAddress a)

 '''

-- 8 and PermitStore (CapReg s auth)

-- 9 and $\ln \neq 0$

-- 10 and MemSegment a ln

-'''

-11\subseteq TranslateAddresses (CapBounds (CapReg s auth))12Store s13and not Tag (MemCap s' (GetCapAddress a))14or MemCap s' (GetCapAddress a) =

-'''

-15 MemCap s (GetCapAddress a) The property for storing capabilities is similar: it assumes that StoreCapAction auth r a is one of the performed actions, and requires the capability used as authority has a tag, is unsealed, and has both the PermitStore and the PermitStoreCapability permissions; that the addresses of the capability-sized segment starting at a are all translations of virtual addresses that the capability has authority to; and that the capability at address a in the resulting state s' equals the capability in register r in state s.
+The property for storing capabilities is similar: it assumes that StoreCapAction auth r a is one of the performed actions, and requires the capability used as authority has a tag, is unsealed, and has both the PermitStore and the PermitStoreCapability permissions; that the addresses of the capability-sized segment starting at a are all translations of virtual addresses that the capability has authority to; and that the capability at address a in the resulting state s' equals the capability in register r in state s.